 The car and RV companies also know that out of every 10 people with legitimate Lemon Law or breach of warranty cases maybe 1 or 2 out of 10 will go the extra step and hire an attorney even if they are threatening to get an attorney involved or say they have talked to one.
 They know most people are leery of dealing with attorneys because of negative media impressions or negative experiences in different types of legal matters.
 They also know that most consumers do not fully understand the Lemon Law resolution process and pitfalls that could hurt or even cause a claim to fail.
 Because of that they either offer something minimal or nothing at all.
 Even in the rare cases when companies do accept responsibility and offer a buyback or replacement car, often times those offers do not include everything the consumer is entitled to recover under the law.

-My car is finally fixed now.
+My vehicle is finally repaired now.
 Is it worthwhile do anything about it anymore?